ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/JetEngineComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `Real` (can include `%` suffix for percentage of locomotor turn rate)
-- **Description**: Maximum turn rate when the engine component is damaged (10% - 50% health, partially functional status).
+- **Description**: Maximum turn rate when the jet engine component is damaged (10% - 50% health, partially functional status).
 Can be specified as absolute value (e.g., `90.0`) or percentage of locomotor's `MaxTurnRateDamaged` (e.g., `75%`).
 If percentage is used (contains `%` suffix), [MaxTurnRateDamagedValueType](#maxturnratedamagedvaluetype) is automatically set to `PERCENTAGE` during parsing.
 If not set, the locomotor uses its own `MaxTurnRateDamaged` value.
 This property is optional - if omitted, the locomotor's default damaged turn rate is used.
 - **Default**: `0.0` (not set, uses locomotor default)
 - **Example**: `MaxTurnRateDamaged = 90.0` or `MaxTurnRateDamaged = 75%`